China Southern Airlines: Services

-China Southern Airlines offers an "Experience Luxurious Skybed" on Boeing 787-8s.
-It is equipped with personal privacy, in-built massage, a 17-inch personal TV and fully reclining seat.
-It also has First Class on Airbus A330s and Boeing 777-300ERs, which features a seat pitch of 84 in and converts into a fully flat bed with a personal TV.
+China Southern Airlines offered an "Experience Luxurious Skybed" on Boeing 787s.
+It was equipped with personal privacy, in-built massage, a 17-inch personal TV and fully reclining seat.
+It also had First Class on Airbus A330s and Boeing 777-300ERs, which featured a seat pitch of 84 in and converted into a fully flat bed with a personal TV.

-China Southern Airlines offers Premium First Class on select flights, such as on the Beijing-Guangzhou route.
-This cabin offers more amenities and is more spacious than Regular First Class, such as a variety of lighting options and a private storage cabinet with a password lock.
+China Southern Airlines offered Premium First Class on select flights, such as on the Beijing-Guangzhou route.
+This cabin offered more amenities and was more spacious than Regular First Class, such as a variety of lighting options and a private storage cabinet with a password lock.